UGSDW/ugsdw.github.io/members/dues/index.md

 # Dues

-UGSDW has suggested dues of $2.00 per month, due on the following dates:
+UGSDW has suggested dues of $2.00 per month.

- - September 15
- - October 15
- - November 15
- - December 15
- - February 15
- - March 15
- - April 15
- - May 15

 The easiest way to pay dues is to use Venmo, and to pay your dues for the entire semester ($8.00) or year ($16.00) at a time.
 You can also pay dues with Paypal.